Bizagi Diagnostics is a toolkit that provides monitoring options for Automation Server operations in a Test or Production environment.

 The discover option displays one chart to narrow down average duration for certain types of server events, and for specific data.

-You may use its potential to dig into system activity by filtering the collected information and then clicking Apply changes.
+Use it to dig into system activity by filtering the collected information and then clicking Apply changes.

 Filtering options are described in the table below.

-You may also define if you wish to filter by total duration, by database time, Bizagi time, or by external time (duration/time definitions apply the same as in the average duration per request chart).
+You can also define if you wish to filter by total duration, by database time, Bizagi time, or by external time (duration/time definitions apply the same as in the average duration per request chart).

-•Process: Having detail in layers (stacked), according to the different processes of your project.
+•Process: the different processes of your project.

 Allows you to define if you want the be able to filter information by seeing below a list of events.